What are the responsibilities and job description for the Recreation Center Coordinator position at Frederick County Government?

 - Perform public relation duties; work with community members in addressing their concerns, inquiries and suggestions

-- Serve as a liaison to the local community by actively meeting with recreation program participants, various school administrative personnel, the local sports organization community and collaborating agencies
+- Serve as a liaison to the local community by actively meeting with Recreation Councils, various school administrative personnel, the local sports organization community and collaborating agencies

 - Develop partnerships to achieve mutually beneficial goals and enhance community opportunities.